garysheng/hyperagentmonorepo/documentation/spec.md

 **HyperAgent.so** is an AI-powered platform for **public figures (celebrities)** and their **teams** to manage inbound Twitter DMs efficiently.
 Key goals include:

 - **AI-Driven Filtering & Scoring**: Rank and categorize opportunities (inbound DMs).
-- **Team Collaboration**: Multiple users can access a single celebrity’s inbound messages.
-Each user has a specific role (e.g., “admin,” “support_agent,” “celebrity”).
+- **Team Collaboration**: Multiple users can access a single celebrity's inbound messages.
+Each user has a specific role (e.g., "admin," "support_agent," "celebrity").
 - **Audit Trail**: Track status changes, message replies, and any scoring overrides.
 - **Scalability**: Handle thousands of inbound DMs per day, but start with a smaller volume and a simple cron-based approach.